 Total Ticket Fares is an operating measure representing the total dollars processed on Swvl's platform for seats booked.
 We use Total Ticket Fares as an indicator of our growth and business performance as it measures the dollar volume of transactions on our platform.
 Total Ticket Fares has historically increased as our business has grown.
 As a result of the impact of the COVID-19 pandemic, Total Ticket Fares declined during the second quarter of FY 2020.
 Recovery started from the third quarter of FY 2020, with Total Ticket Fares returning to monthly levels substantially near pre-COVID-19 monthly levels by the end of FY 2020, resulting in Total Ticket Fares of \$26.2 million for FY 2020.
-During the year ended December 31, 2021, Total Ticket Fares increased to \$54.9 million from \$26.2 million during the year ended December 31, 2020.
-During the six months ended June 30, 2022, Total Ticket Fares increased to \$56 million from \$17.6 million during the six months ended June 30, 2021, as the business continues its recovery from the COVID-19 related restrictions and due to an increase in advertising and marketing campaigns.
+During the year ended December 31, 2021, Total Ticket Fares increased to \$54.9 million from \$26.2 million during the year ended December 31, 2020, as the business continues its recovery from the COVID-19 related restrictions and due to an increase in advertising and marketing campaigns.

-Six Months Ended June 30 Year Ended December 31 HY 2022 - HY 2021 FY 2020 - FY 2021 (\$ million) 2022 2021 % Change 2021 2020 % Change Business to customer 25.7 9.6 168% 33.8 14.8 128.4% Business to business 30.3 8.0 279% 21.1 11.4 85.1% Total Ticket Fares 56 17.6 218% 54.9 26.2 109.5%
+Year en Year ended December 31

+FY 2020 - FY 2021 %

+(\$ million) 2021 2020 Change

+Business to customer 33.8 14.8 128.4%

+Business to business 21.1 11.4 85.1%

+Total Ticket Fares 54.9 26.2 109.5%